 Dearborn is a larger medium-sized city located in the state of Michigan.
 With a population of 95,171 people and 24 constituent neighborhoods, Dearborn is the eighth largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dearborn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Dearborn isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dearborn are a mix of both white- and blue-collar jobs.
 Overall, Dearborn is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Dearborn who work in office and administrative support (12.85%), sales jobs (11.82%), and management occupations (7.58%).
+There are especially a lot of people living in Dearborn who work in office and administrative support (12.82%), sales jobs (12.21%), and management occupations (7.49%).

 Also of interest is that Dearborn has more people living here who work in computers and math than 95% of the places in the US.

+Dearborn is a somewhat ethnically-diverse city.
 The people who call Dearborn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dearborn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dearborn include Other Arab, Polish, German, and Irish.
+Important ancestries of people in Dearborn include Other Arab, German, Polish, and Irish.

 The most common language spoken in Dearborn is English.
 Other important languages spoken here include Arabic and Spanish.